Elephant Alpha wordmark

 Code Completion

-Use it when prompts need repository history, local conventions, and multi-file context in one pass.
+Useful when prompts need repository history, local conventions, and several related files in view at the same time.

 Debugging